trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 - Balance_of
 - Update_operators

-#### Marketplace unique contract
+#### Marketplace contract

-Next, you need to import the token contract into the unique marketplace contract.
+Next, you need to import the token contract into the marketplace contract.
 The latter is bringing missing features as:

 - Mint
 - Buy